robyndahl/GEOL316/CommunityPaleoecology.md

   + 126/127
   + 101/102
 10. How certain in your answer for questions 9 are you?
 Explain.
+11. We know that all of the sites included in this analysis come from either Nilpena or Mistaken Point.
+Does your cluster analysis suggest that there is a difference in the assemblages found in these two regions?
+Explain your reasoning.

 Check your answer for question 9 by examining the Ediacaran distance matrix.
 You can view the whole matrix by using the following script: